 Do you want to be able to wet mop your hardwood?
 Many engineered wood floors allow you to wet mop and allow you to have peace of mind when it comes to spills!
 Caring for a solid wood floor is also relatively low-maintenance, with regular sweeping, dust-mopping, and spot treatment when necessary.
 However, with solid floors, it’s more prudent to clean spills as soon as they occur to prevent water damage!
 The wood species you choose can go a long way when it comes to keeping your solid wood floors looking new: species with high graining will help camouflage imperfections and light-colored hardwood species with matte or satin finishes hide scratches better.

 Whichever wood flooring type that you want to invest in, we have the styles that you will cherish for years.
-Visit Hamernick's Interior Solutions in Saint Paul, MN or see our hardwood inspiration gallery for more inspiration.
+Visit Hamernick's Interior Solutions in New Hope, MN or see our hardwood inspiration gallery for more inspiration.
 We’re ready to elevate your beautiful home!